Would you like to view this website in another language?

 payroll documents and cash on table symbolising payroll schedules

-In the article, we take a closer look at payroll schedules with the goal of making complex processes easy to understand and implement.
+In this article, we take a closer look at payroll schedules—making complex processes easy to understand and implement.

 What is a payroll schedule?